 Complete the following configuration and authorization tasks for your Google BigQuery source system:

-1Configure Google BigQuery as a catalog source.
+2Configure Google BigQuery as a catalog source.

 For more information about configuring a catalog source for Google BigQuery, see Google BigQuery in the Metadata Command Center help.

-2In Google BigQuery, create a custom role with the following permissions per project:
+3In Google BigQuery, create a custom role with the following permissions per project:

-- roles/bigquery.user to run statements on Google BigQuery
+- roles/bigquery.user.
+Runs statements on Google BigQuery.

 - Optional: If you don't want to give iam.roles.create and iam.roles.list permissions to Data Governance and Catalog, you can instead create the following custom roles in each project: